badhonhitech/Jasmin-SMPP-Server/README.md

 # Jasmin Web Panel
-Jasmin SMS Web Interface for Jasmin SMS Gateway
+Jasmin SMPP Panel With MySQL Enable for Jasmin SMS Gateway.
+If you need to setup contact with skype: helios-sw

 ## Installation
 Download and Extract folder
-We recommend installing in a virtualenv
+I recommend installing in a virtualenv

 Install dependencies:

 ```shell
 $ pip install -r requirements.pip
 ```
-cd to **JasminWebPanel** and run:
+cd to **JasminSMPPPanel** and run:
 ```shell
 $ ./manage.py migrate
 $ ./manage.py createsuperuser
 $ ./manage.py collectstatic
 ```
 The last is only needed if you are running the production server (see below) rather than the Django dev server.
 It should be run again on any upgrade that changes static files.
 If in doubt, run it.

 You can also override the default settings for the telnet connection in local_settings.py.
 These settings with their defaults are:
 ```python
 TELNET_HOST = '127.0.0.1'